-This Scholarly Commons record provides the transcript of the interview Dr. Richard Bloom of Embry-Riddle Aeronautical University's Prescott campus conducted with Dr. Martin Wieser of Sigmund Freud Private University Berlin on March 2, 2019.
+This Scholarly Commons record provides the transcript of the interview IBPP editor Dr. Richard Bloom conducted with Dr. Martin Wieser of Sigmund Freud Private University Berlin on March 2, 2019.

-With the publication of Martin Wieser’s “Psychology in National Socialism [Psychologie im Nationalsozialismus] at Sigmund Freud Private University Berlin, July 27–28, 2018” in History of Psychology, 22(1), 107-109., the IBPP Editor requested the author provide responses to questions…and Dr. Wieser graciously accepted.
-Dr. Wieser's answer are provided.
+With the publication of Dr. Wieser’s “Psychology in National Socialism [Psychologie im Nationalsozialismus] at Sigmund Freud Private University Berlin, July 27–28, 2018” in History of Psychology, 22(1), 107-109., the IBPP Editor requested that the author provide responses to questions…and Dr. Wieser graciously accepted.

 Dr. Wieser is Assistenzprofessor für Theorie & Geschichte der Psychologie, Department Psychologie, Sigmund Freud PrivatUniversität, Berlin, Deutschland.
 Titles of his publications include “Psychology’s ‘Crisis’ and the Need for Reflection.
 A Plea for Modesty in Psychological Theorizing’…and with Thomas Sulencko “(Theories are) More than words.
 Why images are significant to theoretical psychology” as well as “Images of the invisible: An account of iconic media in the history of psychology”.